morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-1.md

 ### Instructions

 I met James Jones a few years ago, and he helped me with some things at recruitment.camp.
 To speed up our communication, I gave him an email at recruitment.camp.
 However, I had to learn how to create a professional email address, especially since James didn’t want to have a dot in the email address.
-His email is the password to the file below (Download file).
+His email is the password to the file below.

 Hint: Don’t let bounce, disposable, spam-trap and deactivated emails decrease your sending reputation.